New Towns Acts: New Towns Act 1959

-The New Towns Act 1959 established the Commission for New Towns.
+The New Towns Act 1959 (7 & 8 Eliz.
+2. c.
+62) established the Commission for New Towns.
 Under this Act, "the Minister of Housing and Local Government was authorised to set up a Commission on New Towns to take over the functions of the development corporations whose purposes had, in his opinion, been achieved or substantially achieved".

 New Towns Act 1965

-The New Towns Act 1965 substantially rewrote and consolidated the 1946 act.
+The New Towns Act 1965 (c.
+59) substantially rewrote and consolidated the 1946 act.
 While continuing the authority to establish further new towns, the act gives the Commission for the New Towns the task of "taking over, holding, managing and turning to account the property previously vested in the development corporation for a new town".

 Several new towns were created in the years following its passing.
 Its most immediate use was the designation of Milton Keynes in 1967, which was envisaged to become a "new city" of 250,000 people.
 The 1965 act replaced the 1946 act and was replaced in turn by the 1981 act.

 New Towns Act (Northern Ireland) 1965

-Since most of the acts did not apply to Northern Ireland (and some not to Scotland), an equivalent act was passed in 1965 by the Parliament of Northern Ireland.
+Since most of the acts did not apply to Northern Ireland (and some not to Scotland), an equivalent act, the New Towns Act (Northern Ireland) 1965 (c.
+13 (N.I.)), was passed in 1965 by the Parliament of Northern Ireland.
 Following the act, Craigavon was designated in July 1965.

 New Towns (Scotland) Act 1968

-The New Towns (Scotland) Act 1968 established equivalent legal powers in Scotland.
+The New Towns (Scotland) Act 1968 (c.
+16) established equivalent legal powers in Scotland.

-New Towns Acts 1971, 1975, 1976, 1977, 1980, 1982 and 1987
+New Towns Acts 1971, 1975, 1977, 1980, 1982 and 1987

-Few of these Acts are available online, so their purpose remains to be identified.
-The 1982 act permits an increase in authorised borrowing.
+These acts "increase the limit imposed by section 43 of the New Towns Act 1965 on the amounts which may be borrowed by development corporations and the Commission for the New Towns".

 New Towns (Amendment) Act 1976

-Among other functions, this act provided for "the interest of the Commission for the New Towns and [the] development corporations in dwellings and of any associated property, rights, liabilities and obligations" to be transferred to district councils.
+Among other functions, the New Towns (Amendment) Act 1976 (c.
+68) provided for "the interest of the Commission for the New Towns and [the] development corporations in dwellings and of any associated property, rights, liabilities and obligations" to be transferred to district councils.

 New Towns (Scotland) Act 1977

-This act amended the Scotland act of 1968, notably to include the option to cancel a new town proposal.
+The New Towns (Scotland) Act 1977 (c.
+16) amended the New Towns (Scotland) Act 1968, notably to include the option to cancel a new town proposal.